brizzman/task-processor/README.md

 The application will be available at http://localhost:8080/swagger/

 ### p.s
-There is no tests, linters, tracing etc... (
+There is no tests, linters, tracing etc. (